pikdum/steam-deck/README.md

 # pikdum's steam deck tools

+> **Notice:** Recently swapped Vortex install method from STL to [pikdum/vortex-linux](https://github.com/pikdum/vortex-linux).
+> This is a breaking change, so you'll need to uninstall + reinstall.
+> It's also completely new, so there might be bugs.

 ## what is this

 a collection of steam deck tools and scripts to help automate some things, starting with installing vortex